MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 2. **Factory method** — If you need to target frameworks prior to .NET 5.0 (and that would also include .NET Standard 2.0 and 2.1), then you need to use the [factory method](#prior-to-net50) because the clean method cannot be hardened against thread aborts which were removed in .NET 5.0.

 ### <a name="net50-or-greater"></a>Clean method (if only targeting .NET 5.0 or greater)
-Use this library the same way you would use [System.Threading.Lock](https://learn.microsoft.com/en-us/dotnet/api/system.threading.lock?view=net-9.0).

 In order to get the performance benefits of `System.Threading.Lock`, you must however [multi-target frameworks](https://learn.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file) in your `.csproj` file.

 Example: